galaxyproject/training-material/topics/metabolomics/tutorials/nmr-preprocessing/tutorial.md

 - To evaluate the potential of a workflow approach when dealing with 1H-NMR data preprocessing.
 time_estimation: 2H
 key_points:
-- To process untargeted 1H-NMR based metabolomic data preprocessing, various steps are needed.
+- To process untargeted 1H-NMR based metabolomic data, various steps are needed.
 - Resources are available in Galaxy, but do not forget that you need appropriate knowledge to perform a relevant preprocessing.
 contributors:
 - mtremblayfr